Self-Supervised Learning for Real-World Super-Resolution from Dual Zoomed Observations: Ablation Study

-In order to evaluate the effect of our alignment methods, we experiment on the role of pseudo-LR in alignment by replacing pseudo-LR with LR during the training, which corresponds to Sec.~\ref{sec:alignment_gt} and Sec.~\ref{sec:alignment_ref}.
-We consider the model that does not leverage pseudo-LR as the baseline, which also means that the training data is only pre-aligned by optical flow~\cite{PWC-Net}.
-When aligning LR with pseudo-LR only, the PSNR increases by 0.19 dB against the baseline, as shown in Table~\ref{tab:ablation_alignment}.
-Coupled with the alignment between Ref and pseudo-LR, better quantitative and qualitative results can be further attained (see Fig.~\ref{fig:ablation_alignment}).
+In order to evaluate the effect of our alignment methods, we experiment on the role of auxiliary-LR in alignment by replacing auxiliary-LR with LR during the training, which corresponds to Sec.~\ref{sec:alignment_gt} and Sec.~\ref{sec:alignment_ref}.
+We consider the model that does not leverage auxiliary-LR as the baseline, which also means that the training data is only pre-aligned by optical flow~\cite{PWC-Net}.
+When aligning LR with auxiliary-LR only, the PSNR increases by 0.19 dB against the baseline, as shown in Table~\ref{tab:ablation_alignment}.
+Coupled with the alignment between Ref and auxiliary-LR, better quantitative results can be further attained.

+In addition, we conduct an experiment that replaces auxiliary-LR with bicubically down-sampled GT, and PSNR drops by 0.47 dB, LPIPS gets worse by 0.165.
+The result shows the auxiliary-LR generator is necessary and effective.
+We also conduct experiments on different coefficients (\ie, $\lambda_\mathit{p}$) of position preserving loss, as shown in Table~\ref{tab:ablation_loss}.
+In order to bring auxiliary-LR into play better on alignment and obtain better SR performance, we take a trade-off between content preserving loss and position preserving loss, and set $\lambda_\mathit{p}$ to 100.